Fabiano2007/TicTacToe-Project/Planing.md

 # Planing:

-<ul><li> Our Teacher gave us a few Dokuments to fill, so we did that first.
-We had to fill an Assigment Brief, where we documnet our Goals and our milestones.
-On Excel we did a Timetable.
+<ul><li> Our Teacher gave us a few documents to fill in, so we did that first.
+We had to fill out an Assignment Brief, where we documented our Goals and our milestones.
+On Excel, we did a Timetable.
-On our Timetable we noted on which days we can work on our project and how long we can work on it.
-Togheter we also had to do a Tasklist.
-We disscused long about who is going to do which Task, but in the end we came to a very fair decision.
+On our Timetable, we noted which days we can work on our project and how long we can work on it.
+Together we also had to do a Task list.
+We discussed long about who was going to do which task, but in the end, we came to a very fair decision.
-Fabiano would do most of the programming, while Leona does most of the Documentation.
-Besides these tasks, we also had to do a Table, where we needed to write down what we should do, in the worst case scenario.
-We also tried not to make our goals to big, becuase we didn't want to not be able to achiev it and put ourselfs in stress. </li></ul>
+Fabiano would do most of the programming, while Leona would do most of the Documentation.
+Besides these tasks, we also had to do a Table, where we needed to write down what we should do, in the worst-case scenario.
+We also tried not to make our goals too big, because we didn't want to not be able to achieve them and put ourselves under stress. </li></ul>

 <hr>

 ## How was our Plan made

-<p> As soon as we decided what project we want to do, and we did the informing, we started planning.
-We first started to write down all the things that need to be done (Documentation, Coding, Finalizing, Accepting and all the other things.).
-After we got a list done with all the things we think are important, we started to arrange them into a order of "What is the most importatn" to "What is less important".
-In the end we showed the list to our Teacher and after he approved of it we started working.</p>
+<p> As soon as we decided what project we wanted to do, and we did the informing, we started planning.
+We first started to write down all the things that needed to be done (Documentation, Coding, Finalizing, Accepting, and all the other things.).
+After we got a list done with all the things we think are important, we started to arrange them into an order of "What is the most important" to "What is less important".
+In the end, we showed the list to our Teacher, and after he approved it we started working.</p>

 <hr>